Eikichi Yazawa: Biography

-1949-1967: Early Life on Hiroshima
+1949–1967: Early life in Hiroshima

 Eikichi Yazawa was born in Hiroshima, on September 14, 1949.
-His father was a cycle shop owner but died of radiation sickness when Eikichi was in the 2nd grade of elementary school.
-His mother disappeared, leaving her husband and son when Eikichi was 3 years old.
-He was mainly raised by his paternal grandmother in poverty until his graduation from high school.
-Undergoing bullying, such as having a cake thrown at his face, he started to think and practice "being big,” which allowed him to live through poverty and bullying.
+His father was a bicycle shop owner but died of radiation sickness when Eikichi was in the 2nd grade of elementary school.
+His mother had disappeared, leaving her husband and son behind when Eikichi was 3 years old.
+He was mainly raised by his paternal grandmother in poverty until he graduated high school.
+Being bullied in school, such as having a cake thrown at his face, he started to think and practice his philosophy of "being big", which allowed him to survive the poverty and the bullying.

-When he was in junior high school, he became interested in listening to music such as The Ventures and The Beatles, which lead him to a career as a rock musician.
-He started to learn the guitar, and on New Year's Day of 1968, he composed his first song, I Love You, OK.
+When he was in junior high school, he listened to music such as the Ventures and the Beatles, which led him to a career as a rock musician.
+He started to learn the guitar, and on New Year's Day of 1968, he composed his first song, "I Love You, OK".

-1968-1975: Yokohama, "Carol"
+1968–1975: Yokohama and Carol

-In 1968, three weeks after he graduated from the high school, Yazawa departed Hiroshima by local train to Tokyo.
-But on the way, he decided to get off the train and start living in Yokohama, because of a pain from sitting on the train for a long time.
+In 1968, three weeks after he graduated from high school, Yazawa left Hiroshima by train to Tokyo.
+But on the way, he experienced pain from sitting too long and decided to get off and start living in Yokohama.